AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

   `server/company/folder/filename`

   For example, suppose that the progressive video server name is `https://s7d9.scene7.com/is/content/`.
-Using the syntax in step 2, the direct URL could look like the following:
+Using the syntax in step 2, the direct URL is the following:

   `https://s7d9.scene7.com/e2/GeoRetail/SourceVideo/outdoors.mp4`

 ## Work with video thumbnails {#working-with-video-thumbnails}

 Adobe Dynamic Media Classic generates thumbnails for encoded videos, and pre-encoded videos.
 You can use video thumbnails like any image asset.
 Moreover, you can obtain URLs for the video thumbnails that Adobe Dynamic Media Classic generates.
 Then you can deploy these URLs outside Adobe Dynamic Media Classic.
-For example, you can deploy the thumbnails in search results, related video listings, and video play lists on a website.
+For example, you can deploy the thumbnails in search results, related video listings, and video playlists on a website.

-Thumbnails are generated based on the first heterogeneous frame (not an all black frame, or an all white frame, and so forth) of the video.
+Thumbnails are generated based on the first heterogeneous frame (not an all black frame, or an all white frame) of the video.

 ### Obtain video thumbnail URLs {#obtaining-video-thumbnail-urls}

 Adobe Dynamic Media Classic generates video thumbnails automatically during the upload process.
-The thumbnails appear in the Browse panel in List View and Grid View.
+The thumbnails appear in the Browse panel's List View and Grid View.

 To generate URLs for video thumbnails, perform a publish operation.

 See [Publish video](deploying-video-websites-mobile-sites.md#publishing_video).

-After publishing, you can obtain video thumbnail URLs in Detail View in the URLs and Embed Code panel.
+After publishing, you can obtain video thumbnail URLs in the Detail View of the URLs and Embed Code panel.
 Select **[!UICONTROL Copy URL]** to the right of the video thumbnail so you can copy its associated URL.

 ### Modify poster frames in video viewers {#modifying-poster-frames-in-video-viewers}